Review of Dr. Math® Gets You Ready for ALGEBRA and Dr. Math® Explains ALGEBRA by The Math Forum, Drexel University

-Dr. Math® Gets You Ready for ALGEBRA and Dr. Math® Explains ALGEBRA are books meant for pre-algebra and algebra students, respectively.
+The books Dr. Math® Gets You Ready for ALGEBRA and Dr. Math® Explains ALGEBRA are meant for pre-algebra and algebra students, respectively.
 Both books are written in a very easy-reading style, with some cartoons in between.

 They are not meant to replace your algebra book, by no means, because they do not contain any exercises.
 The Dr. Math® books are supplementary to your existing textbook, but they are GREAT!
-Below I want to explain why I feel that way.
+I'll explain below why I feel that way.

 I truly enjoyed reading through the books.
 They're written in a warm, easy style – almost light-hearted at times.
 The text reads like a person talking to you in a friendly way while explaining math.
 And the layout is very clear.

-Since the answers are from various 'math doctors', you get to hear from many good teachers in one book.
-These experts touch on math history in their answers, and don't avoid the 'difficult' philosophical questions either.
+Since the answers are from various "math doctors," you get to hear from many good teachers in one book.
+These experts touch on math history in their answers and don't avoid philosophical questions either.

-And while the questions are all different, in the answers you often read explanations of same concepts or terms while the answer is proceeding along.
-Which, I think, is a great richness: you get to learn the same term or concept from various teachers with various wordings.
+And while the questions are all different, you'll often read explanations of same concepts or terms in the answers.
+This, I think, is a richness: you get to learn the same term or concept from several teachers with various wordings.